Slouchy Jackets Are This Winter's Cool Girl-Approved Outerwear Trend

 All linked products are independently selected by our editors.
 If you purchase any of these products, we may earn a commission.

-While some of us count down to the moment we can bust out our trench coats and puffers, others prefer to deny jacket weather for as long as possible, opting for cozy layers and plush accessories instead.
+While some of us count down to the moment we can bust out our trench coats and puffers, others prefer to deny jacket weather for as long as possible, opting for cosy layers and plush accessories instead.
 For some, it’s hard to get excited for winter outerwear: it can be bulky, restrictive, and repetitive as the season drags on.
-Plus, unlike a chunky sweater or trusty pair of pants, investing in a coat or jacket means committing to something you’ll wear most days of the week.
+Plus, unlike a chunky jumper or trusty pair of trousers, investing in a coat or jacket means committing to something you’ll wear most days of the week.

 It’s been several seasons since shackets (the hybrid of a shirt and a jacket) became the answer to our noncommittal outerwear woes, and the love is going strong.
 Now, as the dropping temperatures are impossible to ignore, designers and It Girls are pointing us toward another trend that brings major style points and versatility: the slouchy jacket.